likeadragonmaid/Nix-Annoyances/README.md

 https://en.opensuse.org/SDB:Installing_codecs_from_Packman_repositories

-### Relabel files for SELinux if Desktop Environment does not let you login (This also used to happen if you switch to Fedora from OpenSUSE and reuse the same `/home` partition)
+### Relabel files for SELinux if Desktop Environment does not let you login (This also happens when you reuse /home when install Fedora KDE Spin)

 Add `autorelabel` option to your cmdline by temporarily editing grub entry.
 You can do that when you are on grub screen.
 Just highlight a kernel and press E button and add it to cmdline and save it by pressing `Ctrl + X`.